Monthly Calendar Generator

 Your generated month grid will appear here after you click Generate.

-If you want a faster, playful way to practice the same logic used by the calculator, try this optional mini-game.
+If you want a faster, playful way to practice the same weekday logic used by this monthly calendar generator, try this optional mini-game.
 Each round shows a month, year, and target date.
 Your job is to match that date to the correct weekday lane before the prompt timer expires.
 The twist is that the game keeps the answer just out of reach: you see where the month starts, you see how far the target date sits from the 1st, and then you have to do the offset thinking yourself.
 Leap-year rounds, century-year checks, streak bonuses, and short rush phases keep each run different.

 Score0